wael-hussein/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10 - deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11 - counts the number of directories and sub-directories in the current directory.
 12 - displays the 10 newest files in the current directory.
+13 - prints only words that appear exactly once.